hrhodes91/HRAdvancedGIS/README.md

 I also want to explore how ArcGIS and other mapping tools could be of use to arts educators, arts organizations, or cultural policy makers.
 While they are not life-sustaining like PPE for hospitals and consequences for them are not emergent as they are for doctors and nurses, health crises like the COVID-19 pandemic we are experiencing now have a distinct impact on their work and services.
 Is there a way GIS can help the arts and culture industry during this time, perhaps in helping them develop response strategies post-COVID-19?

 ## Portfolio

+### March 24, 2020

+Using Google's Map Styling Wizard and MyMaps, I created a custom map style based on the color palette from a 2017 production, _LIVE ART_.
+I then overlaid this with the location of Thai food restaurants in the Squirrel Hill neighborhood of Pittsburgh, PA.

 [Custom Map Assignment](CustomMap.html)